GongT/baobao/@idlebox/common/etc/common.api.md

     passive?: boolean;
 }

-// Warning: (ae-missing-release-tag) "init" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "init" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function init<O, T extends keyof O>(init: InitFunc<O, O[T]>): PropertyDecorator;